google/highway/g3doc/design_philosophy.md

 1. Omitting `long double` types: these are not commonly available in hardware.

 1. Ensuring signed integer overflow has well-defined semantics (wraparound).

-1. Simple header-only implementation and a fraction of the size of the Vc library from which P0214 was derived (39K, vs. 92K lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).

 1. Avoiding hidden performance costs.
 P0214R5 allows implicit conversions from integer to float, which costs 3-4 cycles on x86.
 We make these conversions